FormidableLabs/nextjs-sanity-fe/README.md

 ![Caching Flow](./docs/img/caching-diagram.png)

-See TODO: for some technical details on how the caching is implemented.
+See [caching details](#fastly-caching-details) for some technical details on how the caching is implemented.

 The caveat to this approach of aggressive caching is that it is important to invalidate the cache when our source data changes.
 Otherwise, we will be showing stale data to end-users, even if that data has been updated in the CMS.
-See TODO: for more details on cache invalidation.
+See [cache invalidation and purging](#cache-invalidation-and-purging) for more details on cache invalidation.

 ### Fastly Caching Details